 (ii) The Sponsor shall remain not subject to, or shall remain exempt from, regulation as a Aholding company@ or a Asubsidiary company@ of a Aholding company,@ in each case as such term is defined in PUHCA.

-(c) Preservation of Corporate Existence, Etc. The Sponsor shall preserve and maintain its legal existence and rights; provided that this Section 6.02(c) shall not prevent the termination of the existence and rights of the Sponsor pursuant to any merger or consolidation to which the Sponsor is a party or pursuant to a lease, sale, transfer, or other disposition of its assets if immediately after giving effect to such proposed transaction, (i) the entity surviving such transaction shall have expressly assumed all of the Sponsor=s obligations under this and Auction Agreement (including under Article X) and the other Operative Documents, (ii) no default under this and Auction Agreement or any other Operative Document shall exist or result, and (iii) the Trust shall have received an opinion of counsel to the Sponsor and Enron, satisfactory in substance to the Trust, with respect to the matters set forth in the preceding clauses (i) and (ii).
+(c) Preservation of Corporate Existence, Etc. The Sponsor shall preserve and maintain its legal existence and rights; provided that this Section 6.02(c) shall not prevent the termination of the existence and rights of the Sponsor pursuant to any merger or consolidation to which the Sponsor is a party or pursuant to a lease, sale, transfer, or other disposition of its assets if immediately after giving effect to such proposed transaction, (i) the entity surviving such transaction shall have expressly assumed all of the Sponsor=s obligations under this Sale Transfer and Auction Agreement (including under Article X) and the other Operative Documents, (ii) no default under this Sale Transfer and Auction Agreement or any other Operative Document shall exist or result, and (iii) the Trust shall have received an opinion of counsel to the Sponsor and Enron, satisfactory in substance to the Trust, with respect to the matters set forth in the preceding clauses (i) and (ii).
 The Sponsor shall cause Asset LLC to preserve and maintain its legal existence and rights.

 (d) Permitted Activities.
 The Sponsor shall cause Asset LLC to refrain from conducting any activities other than those expressly authorized in Section 2.04 of the Asset LLC Agreement.